Code4GovTech/discord-bot/README.md

 ### C4GT Discord Bot

 Features
 - [ ] Allow tagging a `discordId` to a `githubId` so that contributions can be managed.
 Everyone coming to the server will be required to register themselves on the bot.
+Ask every contributor to connect their Github to Discord.
+The bot will take this publicly available info and add it to the database.
 - [ ] Seeing the list of projects and their quick links.
 Should allow for navigation to projects.
     - [ ] Documentation links
     - [ ] Repositories